Exploring the Benefits and Drawbacks of Hiring an Inbound Multifamily Marketing

 Inbound marketing is a complex and intensive marketing methodology that offers a strong ROI when implemented but can be difficult to navigate.
-While a number of businesses opt to utilize the inbound methodology in-house, many others prefer to employ an inbound marketing agency.
+While several businesses opt to utilize the inbound methodology in-house, many others prefer to employ an inbound marketing agency.

-As an inbound marketing agency, we admit to holding an amount of bias in this area.
-However, we believe that the points can be viewed objectively in spite of this.
+As an inbound marketing agency, we admit to being biased in this area.
+However, the points can be viewed objectively despite this.

-To take on an inbound marketing approach, you must first understand what it takes to run a successful inbound marketing campaign.
-An inbound campaign is comprised of multiple bits and pieces working together to accomplish a specific goal.
-That goal may vary by campaign, but should still utilize the same fundamental resources and tools.
+To take on a multifamily inbound marketing approach, you must first understand what it takes to run a successful campaign.
+A campaign is comprised of multiple bits and pieces working together to accomplish a specific goal.
+That goal may vary but should still utilize the same fundamental resources and tools.

-Being fundamentally content focused, people confuse inbound marketing with content marketing.
-In reality, inbound marketing is much more complex.
-Inbound utilizes content but is also reliant on a strategy to target that content and use tools like forms, landing pages, and offers to gather the proper information from prospects in order to convert them.
+Being fundamentally content-focused, people need clarification on multifamily inbound marketing with content marketing.
+In reality, inbound is much more complex.
+This methodology utilizes content but relies on a strategy to target that content and use tools like forms, landing pages, and offers to gather pertinent information from prospects to convert them.

-What does this mean for your inbound endeavors?
+What does this mean for your multifamily inbound marketing endeavors?
 Potentially nothing.
 Or potentially everything.
-A number of businesses are able to adopt and enact inbound with great success.
-Others try, and end up using an inbound marketing agency, or abandoning inbound altogether.
-The most important factor in your outcome is the level to which you understand the complexities of inbound marketing.
+Several businesses can adopt and enact inbound with great success.
+Others try and end up using an inbound marketing agency or abandoning this process altogether.
+The most important factor in your outcome is the level to which you understand the complexities of this strategy.

 Taking the Inbound Marketing Agency Approach

-If you choose to take the inbound marketing agency route when implementing your marketing endeavors, there’s a number of things to consider:
+If you choose to take the inbound marketing agency route, there are many things to consider:

-- Bringing an inbound marketing agency onboard means having a team of experts to help guide and execute your strategy.
-This oftentimes means less error and higher efficiency.
+- Bringing an inbound marketing agency on board means having a team of experts to help guide and execute your strategy.
+This often means less error and higher efficiency.

 - Hiring a team rather than an individual means having the best of the best to generate your content, including designers, writers, and strategists.

-- Utilizing an inbound marketing agency allows you to focus on other factors of your business.
+- Utilizing a multifamily marketing agency allows you to focus on other business factors.

-- By using a team of experts, you ensure that all knowledge in the field is current and up to date.
+- Using a team of experts ensures that all knowledge in the field is current and up to date.

 - An inbound marketing agency has the perception of being more expensive than in-house marketers.
-In reality, if you require the hiring of a team to implement your strategy, it might be comparable in cost.
-However, agency retainers tend to cause sticker-shock.
+In reality, if you require hiring a team to implement your strategy, it might be comparable in cost.
+However, agency retainers tend to cause sticker shock.

-- When working with an inbound marketing agency, possible communication gaps may exist.
-An agency will need time to develop knowledge in your field and to execute on your needs, as they are not in the office with you.
+- When working with an inbound marketing agency, communication gaps may exist.
+An agency will need time to develop knowledge in your field and to execute your needs, as they are away from the office with you.

-- Negotiating project scope can be a challenge, as agencies have to balance your work with other clients.
-This means that when a project is underestimated in hours, issues may arise.
-This can potentially impact the project and/or your costs.
+- Negotiating project scope can be challenging, as agencies must balance their work with other clients.
+This means that issues may arise when a project is underestimated in hours.
+This could impact the project and/or your costs.

 - Agencies require kick-off time to educate themselves on your industry.
-They need to learn about your company to ensure your marketing system is in place.
+They must learn about your company to ensure your marketing system is in place.

 Taking Inbound In-House

 - In-house marketing communication is much simpler and quicker.
-You will not have to onboard an inbound marketing agency or worry about passing along the right information.
+You will not have to onboard an agency or worry about passing along the correct information.
 Instead, the team working on the marketing is local and aware.

-- Using a marketing manager or a small in-house team means being able to more easily align your marketing strategy with other business efforts.
+- Using a marketing manager or a small in-house team means more easily aligning your strategy with other business efforts.

-- An in-house team may be able to implement strategy more quickly because there’s not a learning curve.
+- An in-house team may be able to implement strategy more quickly because there’s no learning curve.

-- Your team has sole control over strategy, and therefore control over the related decisions, successes, or failures.
+- Your team controls the related decisions, successes, or failures.

-- Inbound marketing takes time to learn and even more time to perfect.
-This can be difficult for a team starting out.
+- This type of marketing takes time to learn and even more time to perfect.
+This can be difficult for a team to start.

-- Paying a salaried staff may cost as much if not more than a monthly inbound retainer.
+- Paying a salaried staff may cost as much if not more, than a monthly retainer.

-- If key staff members leave, a lot of training is lost and replacements may not have the same knowledge base.
+- If key staff members leave, much training is lost, and replacements may have a different knowledge base.

-- Your staff will not have the same skill depth as professionals to produce top content and design.
+- Your staff will have a different skill depth than professionals to produce top content and design.

-- An in-house team may also be spread too thin, especially starting out.
-Without a full team on board, your in-house department will likely wear multiple hats.
+- An in-house team may also be spread too thin, especially starting.
+Without a full team, your in-house department will likely wear multiple hats.

 The Deciding Factor

-If things are looking pretty even to you right about now, that’s because they are.
-For some companies, the choice between using an in-house team v. an inbound marketing agency is simple enough based on their needs.
+If things look pretty even to you now, they are.
+Choosing an in-house team vs. an inbound marketing agency is simple enough for some companies based on their needs.
 For others, it’s too early to determine which will work best for their company.
-The best thing to do when choosing?
-Keep in mind your goals, timeline, budget, and plans for scalability to determine which options will meet and support your business.
+What is the best thing to do when choosing?
+Remember your goals, timeline, budget, and plans for scalability to determine which options will meet and support your business.